Skip to main content

 Progesterone is another hormone frequently considered, especially for peri-menopausal and post-menopausal women.
 Its role extends to supporting mood, sleep, and uterine health.
 The decision to prescribe progesterone is based on a comprehensive assessment of a woman’s hormonal profile and clinical symptoms.

 Pellet therapy offers a long-acting delivery method for testosterone.
 Small pellets, typically containing bioidentical testosterone, are inserted subcutaneously, providing a steady release of the hormone over several months.
 This method can be particularly appealing for those seeking convenience and consistent dosing.
-When appropriate, Anastrozole may be included with to manage potential estrogen conversion, although this is less common in women due to their lower testosterone doses.
+When appropriate, Anastrozole may be included with pellet therapy to manage potential estrogen conversion, although this is less common in women due to their lower testosterone doses.

 These clinical interventions are part of a broader strategy to restore hormonal equilibrium, always complementing, rather than replacing, the foundational role of dietary and lifestyle practices.